 - 1. All students must present a permission note from a parent/guardian to the attendance secretary before first hour begins.
 The permission note must contain the following: - A. Name of student - B. Name of facility student will be attending - C. Date and time of appointment - D. Signature of parent/guardian - E. Telephone number where parent/guardian can be reached during school hours - Verbal permission to leave the school building for appointments will be accepted when given by the parent/guardian to the attendance secretary. - 2.
-The student will receive a slip.
-This slip will be taken along to the scheduled appointment.
-The student must return the blue slip or a note from the facility to the attendance secretary within two (2) school days after the appointment.
-The following information is to be documented on the blue slip/note. - A. Time student arrived at the appointment - B. Time student left the appointment - C. Legible signature by the receptionist, clerk of court, nurse, or attending physician, etc. - Prior to the student leaving school, the student will sign out in the office.
+The student will receive an e-hallpass on their iPad.
+The student must return a note from the facility to the attendance secretary within two (2) school days after the appointment.
+The following information is to be documented on the note. - A. Time student arrived at the appointment - B. Time student left the appointment - C. Legible signature by the receptionist, clerk of court, nurse, or attending physician, etc.

+Prior to the student leaving school, the student will sign out in the office.
 Upon returning to the school (if returning the same day), the student will sign back in on the sheet.